 If you’re looking to lower your latency for a better connection, check out our report on the fastest ISPs.
 It dives into which internet services have the best tested speeds and lowest average latency.

-Slow or outdated devices
+7. You have slow or outdated devices

-Other factors that affect slow internet connections
+Other factors that affect your speed

 If you need a refresher on internet speeds and what they mean, check out our guide to internet speeds.